 2.4 To secure advantages for the business community, as a group, that cannot be achieved by individuals in isolation.

-2.5 To support both financially and by other means, charitable organisations and their work within the Framlingham community.
+2.5 To support both financially and by other means, charitable and other constituted organisations and their work within the Framlingham community.

 2.6 To promote, improve, replace and maintain the Christmas trees and decorations of the Town yearly.

 2.7 To promote and provide facilities and opportunities for social activities for its members so as to foster a spirit of good fellowship amongst them.

 3.1 Every business having a place of business in the town of Framlingham, Suffolk shall be eligible for membership of the Association and other local businesses by invitation.

 3.2 Any such business wishing to become a member of the Association must lodge with the Secretary of the Association a written application giving the full name, address, telephone & email of the business and the name of the proprietor, partner, director or senior employee of the business who is to act as the contact for that business.

 3.3 Every business applying for membership shall become a member if elected as such by the Committee who shall consider every membership application at its next committee meeting.

 3.4 The Secretary shall keep a register of Members and enter in it the names and addresses of all businesses that become members and their contacts.